This post may contain affiliate links. Please read our disclosure policy.

 A plate of three chicken flautas topped with lettuce, tomato, cilantro, sour cream, and guacamole.

-Similar to Taquitos, chicken flautas are rolled, filled, and fried, but use flour tortillas instead of corn tortillas.
+Similar to Taquitos, chicken flautas are rolled, filled, and fried, but we like to use Flour Tortillas instead of corn tortillas like we do with our beef Flautas.

-We’ve made flautas my entire life, and I’m so grateful that this dish (whether it’s an appetizer or main dish) is also loved by my own family!
 We love to serve it with some of our go-to dips and salsas and love to make these for any fiesta we are having.
+This recipe comes from our great-grandma, and we hope you love it too, along with our beef version.

 • Taste and texture.
 The combination of the crunchy, fluffy exterior and the flavorful filling creates a delightful combination that is so addicting!